mysticflute/blue/README.md

 This little project is a foray into some new technologies such as [Electron](http://electron.atom.io/) and [Polymer](https://www.polymer-project.org).
 Of course it doesn't hurt if it's actually a little useful as well.

 In my setup I have a personal iMac + a Mac Pro for the job.
 The Mac Pro is connected to an Apple Cinema Display.
-I have a single Apple bluetooth keyboard and trackpad.
+I have a single Apple bluetooth keyboard and trackpad:

 ![My office](/resources/office.jpg?raw=true "My Setup")